Syntr1x/dotfiles/README.md

 But be aware:

--The script is written with the use of Chatgpt.
+- The script is written with the use of Chatgpt.

--Im a beginner in this sort of stuff so its not optimised or anything.
+- Im a beginner in this sort of stuff so its not optimised or anything.

--Tested only in a VM so the install on bare metal might brake.
+- Tested only in a VM so the install on bare metal might brake.

 If you find any obvious problems be sure to reach out!